AgoraExchange/ARCADIA/README.md

 ARCADIA is a modern 1980s-inspired arcade web app.
 Players enter a name, browse a clean game library, play Snake, earn XP, collect coins, unlock achievements, and track progress from their player profile.

+If you enjoy ARCADIA and would love to see more projects show me some support here https://ko-fi.com/agoraexchange .

 ## Current Layout

 - Splash / boot screen